 While we make every effort to remain on schedule, occasionally events occur that are unavoidable and can result in schedule delays.
 True emergencies of a life-threatening nature take priority over existing appointments and will be so handled.
 If the physician with whom you are scheduled is unavoidably detained by an emergency, you will be notified, if possible, so that you are not inconvenienced and will be offered the opportunity to reschedule within the immediate future.

 Will I Still Need a Family Doctor?

-For most of our patients, it is best to have a family doctor or general internist in charge of your overall care.
-We will be working with your regular family physician, and he or she will remain your primary provider and will direct your overall health care.
-Your local physician will be kept informed of the results of exams, studies, and treatment plans.
+It is best to have a family doctor or general internist in charge of your overall care.
+We will be working with this primary care physician, and he or she will direct your overall health care.
+Your primary care physician will be kept informed of the results of exams, studies, and treatment plans.

 We encourage you to request refills for any medications from your physician at the time of your follow-up visits.
 This allows the doctor to thoroughly review your medications with you and to discuss potential side effects.
 You may also ask your pharmacy to electronically request refills via our ePrescription network.
 If you have signed up for our patient portal, you may request refills via the portal.